zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 * Python/Boto scripts
 * VirtualBox

 ## Background

 The aim of this lab is to write a program that will:

 1. Apply a policy to your bucket to allow only you as a user to access it
 2. Create a key in KMS and use it to encrypt files on the client before uploading to S3 and decrypt them after downloading from S3
-3. Implement AES using python and test the difference in performance between the KMS solution and the local one.
+3. Implement AES using Python and test the difference in performance between the KMS solution and the local one.

 ## Apply a policy to restrict permissions on the bucket

-### [1] Write a Python script
+### \[1] Write a Python script

 Apply the following policy to an S3 bucket to allow only your username to access the bucket.
 Make appropriate changes (e.g., `Resource`, `Condition`, etc) to the policy as necessary.

 **NOTE**:

 1. In the policy below, **you should replace `<your_s3_bucket>` with the S3 bucket you created and `<studentnumber>` with your own student number**.
-You can use AWS console to create the S3 bucket in this lab that has the same contents as the bucket in the last lab.
+You can use the AWS console to create the S3 bucket in this lab that has the same contents as the bucket in the last lab.
- 2. Check if your ```Resource``` section includes permissions for both the bucket itself AND the objects inside it.
+2. Check if your `Resource` section includes permissions for both the bucket itself AND the objects inside it.

 ```
 {